My black bean cookies with chocolate and beetroot are packed full of goodness and are completely free from refined sugar.

 Store for a day or two in an airtight container.

-If you like this you might also be interested in my salted caramel black bean brownies.
+If you like these you might also like these chocolate beetroot brownies.

 Pin chocolate beetroot black bean cookies for later: